bspaans/chess_engine/README.md

   draw by repetition and draw by insufficient material.
 Otherwise the full rules of chess are implemented, and you are able to find all valid moves in a position.
-* The search function is a bit of a hot mess.
-It turns out that search and move selection is probably way more important than being able to assess positions from just looking at the pieces (ie. Eval).
-This area is the one I'm least confident about, but the current strategy is to use a depth first search on the best line, consider all forcing variations, and consider other moves only when we detect a blunder.
-Seems to be a bit buggy at the moment though.
+* It turns out that search and move selection is probably way more important than being able to assess positions from just looking at the pieces (ie.
+  Eval).
+This area is in some state of development, but the current strategy is to use a depth first search on the best line, consider all forcing variations, and consider other moves only when we detect a blunder.
 * A few simple position evaluators are implemented that can look at material count, space, mobility, tempo and pawn structures.
 * Tournament mode is working and we can see very naive approaches beating